 Served: U.S. Army

-Hometown: Pearl, Michigan
+Hometown: Pearl, Mississippi

 “UB has shown me different ways to approach exams or simply everyday life as a college student as opposed to tackling my classes on a military mindset.
 I believe military standards will always be within me, but UB has also taught me how to live within the civilian community again.”